 Maintain your blood sugar levels: Most blindness caused by diabetes is preventable.
 If you have diabetes, ask your health care team to help you set and reach goals to manage your blood sugar.

-Diet: Is there anything good nutrition can’t fix?
-Well, probably so, but it definitely is on just about every “how to prevent…” list.
-What you eat affects more than just your heart, brain and BMI.
-A diet rich in lutein and zeaxanthin (found in broccoli, collard greens and yes, spinach!) has been associated with decreased risk for cataracts and macular degeneration.
+Diet: What you eat affects more than just your heart, brain and BMI.
+A diet rich in lutein and zeaxanthin (found in broccoli, collard greens and spinach) has been associated with decreased risk for cataracts and macular degeneration.

-Antioxidants in berries can reduce damage to your eyes from free-radicals, and even Omega 3s have been shown to improve your eye health.
-Get these helpful fatty acids from foods like halibut, salmon, and tuna.
+Antioxidants in berries can reduce damage to your eyes from free radicals.
+And Omega 3s have been shown to improve eye health.
+Get these helpful fatty acids from foods like halibut, salmon and tuna.

-Protective sports gear: You might not think about wearing sport glasses when going for a jog or riding your bike through the park, but keep in mind that even though there is not a ball, bat or racquet involved, other objects may fly around and land in your eyes, damaging your vision.
-Dirt, gravel, even insects can get blown into your eyes causing injury.
-Make sure the glasses or goggles fit properly and contain 100% UV protection.
+Protective sports gear: You might not think about wearing sport glasses when going for a jog or riding your bike through the park.
+But even though there isn’t a ball, bat or racquet involved, other objects may fly around and land in your eyes, damaging your vision.
+Dirt, gravel and even insects can get blown into your eyes, causing injury.
+Wear sunglasses or goggles.
+Make sure they fit properly and contain 99 to 100 percent UV protection.

 When in doubt about safety gear, always ask your employer which type is right for you.

-Our Provider Finder® tool is the quickest and easiest way to locate the in-network eye care providers.
-To access provider Finder, log in to your Blue Access for MembersSM account and click on the Find a Doctor or Hospital tab.
-You can also call the customer service number on your member ID card for help.
+Our Provider Finder® tool is the quickest and easiest way to locate in-network eye care providers.
+To access Provider Finder, log in to your Blue Access for MembersSM account and click on Find Care.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.